ronimk/CLIChess/README.md

 <br>
 The MoveAnalysisResults-ds with a purely public interface was designed for easy passing of any relevant information between the parser, the move validator and the actual move maker.
-It (and some other parts of the program) may not exactly follow the best OO practices, but it's a very convenient and performs its duty very well.
+It (and some other parts of the program) may not exactly follow the best OO practices, but it's a very convenient ds and performs its duty very well.
 <br>
 <br>